Davej66/dfg/README.md

 ## User Stories
   * As a user, I want to know the locatio and opening times of the gym.
-  * As a user, I want to finformation about classes and equipment.
+  * As a user, I want to find information about classes and equipment.
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
-  * As a user, I want
+  * As a user, I want to able to contact the gym.
-  * As a user, I want
+  * As a user, I want to see images from the gym of classes and the facilities.
-  * As a user, I want
+  * As a user, I want to be find a website that is easy to navigate.
-  * As a user, I want
+  * As a user, I want the website to be intuitive as this will leave me with positive attude towards         learning more.
-  * As a user, I want
+  * As a user, I want to feel that i will get a swift reponse from the contact form inquiry submission.
-  * As a user, I want
+  * As a user, I want the social media links to open in a new browser.
-  * As a user, I want
+  * As a user, I want the classes timetable pdf to open in a new browser.
-  * As a user, I want
+  * As a user, I want to feel this is the gym I want to be a part of.

 ## Site Owners Goals